 Pre COVID Pandemic Supply Chain Infrastructure

 Despite the trade war raging between the USA and China, most of the world production happened in China.
 Consumers demanded low prices.
-The only way suppliers could deliver on that demand was to source from the cheaper Chinese labor market.
+The only way suppliers could deliver on that demand was to source from the cheaper Chinese labour market.
 Even though the labor cost in China has been on the rise recently it still presented a cost-effective production house for the world.
 Manufacturers all over the world were purchasing raw materials and semi-finished products from mainland China.
 This single-source supply chain was working well.
 It aided the consumer demanded delivery with cheap electronics and other products.

 A simple example of this thinking was the global move to China.
 It was for the production of high-volume consumer goods like electronics and clothing.
 In particular, this phenomenon was evident when shoe manufacturers moved their manufacturing to China.
-It started with Nike and soon afterward the other shoe brands like Adidas and Reebok had to follow suit just to stay competitive.
+It started with Nike and soon afterwards the other shoe brands like Adidas and Reebok had to follow suit just to stay competitive.
 Electronic manufacturing has long been the domain of the Chinese producers mainly.
-It is because of the lower cost of labor and internal supply chain infrastructure.
+It is because of the lower cost of labour and internal supply chain infrastructure.

 Globally there was an ability to source your products for international suppliers whilst still keeping your stocks low and maintaining on-time delivery both for clients and for your warehouse.
 This was a comfortable system that worked well.
 However, when the pandemic raced across the world ignoring borders and trade routes, this perfect supply chain world was shattered.